-First and foremost, I’d like to emphasis that this review focuses on the user experience of the Samsung HMD Odyssey and Windows Mixed Reality as its system.
+First, I’d like to emphasize that this review focuses on the user experience of the Samsung HMD Odyssey and Windows Mixed Reality as its system.
 This is not a pure tech review.

 What is a Windows Mixed Reality (WMR) headset?